VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

-Finally, it's often convenient to write out ASCII files in which each line contains the meta-data for your parameter sweep, e.g. the initial eccentricity, the final semi-major axis, and the maximum inclination. :code:`bigplanet` facilitates the creation of these files with the "WriteOutput" method:
+Finally, it's often convenient to write out ASCII files in which each line contains the meta-data for your parameter sweep, e.g. the initial eccentricity, the final semi-major axis, and the maximum inclination. :code:`bigplanet` facilitates the creation of these files with the ``WriteOutput`` method:

 .. code-block:: python